Energy Policy & Costs

 Michlewitz on the 2030 mandates: "The membership was not ready for that conversation today."

 They know the mandates are the problem.
 They won't touch them.
-The money flows the other direction.

 Offshore Wind — Billions in Costs, Foreign Profits